 in France - Mobile phones

 line can be very expensive.
 If you are visting France for a

 while instead of relying on your home country mobile you can

 buy a "nomad" Pay as you go sim card.
+You will need

 phones - The

-hour (heures pleines) rates run from 8am - 7pm Mon-Fri.
+(heures pleines) rates run from 8am - 7pm Mon-Fri.
+The weekends,